Fort Amherst: History

 The primary purpose of all the Medway fortifications was the defence of the Naval Dockyard.
 This was largely the result of the Raid on the Medway 12 June to 14 June 1667 when the Nederlandse Staatsevloot (Dutch State Fleet) inflicted heavy damages on Chatham Dockyard.
-Defences were planned for Chatham Dockyard from 1708 and land was then acquired by two Acts of Parliament in 1708 and 1709.
-The land was surveyed in 1715 by the Duke of Marlborough.
+Defences were planned for Chatham Dockyard from 1708 and land was then acquired by two Acts of Parliament.
+These were the Fortifications Act 1708 and the Fortifications Act 1709.
+The land was surveyed in April 1715 by Duke of Marlborough.
 The first plan of defences was an enceinte (ring of fortifications), from Gun Wharf, Chatham, to north of the village of Brompton.

 From January 1755 to August 1755, the 'Prince of Wales' Bastion, 'Prince Williams Bastion', 'Kings Bastion', 'Prince Edwards Bastion', 'Prince Henry's Bastion' and the 'Prince Fredericks Bastion' were all built.
-These and the ditches, built during the Seven Years' War (1756–63), became known as the Chatham Lines and were entered by four gateways with bridges.
-The fortifications were designed in 1755 by Captain John Peter Desmaretze of the Board of Ordnance and consisted of a 9 m earthwork ditch and a 3 m parapet.
+These and the ditches, built during the Seven Years' War (1756–1763), became known as the Chatham Lines and were entered by four gateways with bridges.
+The fortifications were designed in January 1755 by Captain John Peter Desmaretze of the Board of Ordnance and consisted of a 9 m earthwork ditch and a 3 m parapet.

-In 1757, an infantry barracks (for a troop garrison) was built to man the defences.
+In June 1757, an infantry barracks (for a troop garrison) was built to man the defences.

 During the American Revolutionary War (1778–1783), the lines were enhanced and strengthened.
 The strong point of the design were two Redoubts - 'Amherst' (at the southern end) and 'Townsend' (at the northern end).
 Amherst Redoubt later became Fort Amherst.
 Each was equipped with 14 42-pounders, 10 9-pounders, 8 6-pounders and 2 4-pounder guns.

-In 1779, during the construction, workmen found an existing foundation of a Roman building.
+In February 1779, during the construction, workmen found an existing foundation of a Roman building.
 Several finds, including pieces of Roman brick and tile, were made.
 Roman coins were also found, including one of the Empress Faustina, and one of the Emperor Claudius.
 The finds were recorded by Rev. James Douglas, working as Lt Douglas with the Royal Engineers 'North Lincs Militia, who later wrote a book describing all of his archaeological research - Nenia Britannica.